-The CSG (Research in Social Sciences and Management) is a research unit created in 2013, through a consortium between the SOCIUS (Center for Research in Economic and Organizational Sociology), ADVANCE (Center for Advanced Research in Management), CESA (Center for African, Asian and Latin American Studies); and, GHES (Social and Economic History Research Unit).
-Belongs to the Lisbon School of Economics and Management (ISEG) of the University of Lisboa, an institution dedicated to teaching and research, founded in 1911.
+CSG – Research in Social Sciences and Management is a research unit created in 2013, through a consortium between the ADVANCE – Centre for Advanced Research in Management of ISEG, CESA – Centre for African and Development Studies, GHES – Social and Economic History Research Unit, and SOCIUS – Centre for Research in Economic and Organizational Sociology.
+Belongs to ISEG – Lisbon School of Economics and Management of the University of Lisboa, an institution dedicated to teaching and research, founded in 1911.

-ADVANCE is a center created in 2007 to encourage and support innovative and high quality research in Management.
+Research centre created in 2007 to encourage and support innovative and high-quality research in Management.
 It aims to develop top research combining a deep theoretical basis with extensive empirical research.
 From the legal point of view it is a private non-profit institution, whose research team is mainly composed of ISEG professors.
 This Center is committed to increasing the production of scientific work to be presented at top international conferences, such as the production of scientific articles published in recognized journals.
 It also intends to promote regular Summer Courses and research seminars, allowing the interaction of its members with the main researchers in various fields of management.
 This contact enables ADVANCE researchers – many of whom are PhDs abroad – to be frequently exposed to the influence of cutting-edge research.

-CEsA is a research center founded in 1983.
+Research centre founded in 1983.
 It is a private, non-profit institution whose research team is composed of ISEG faculty, full-time researchers and faculty from other universities.
 It focuses on the economic, social and cultural development of developing countries in Africa, Asia and Latin America, with particular emphasis on the study of the Portuguese-speaking countries in Africa, China and Asia-Pacific, as well as Brazil and other countries of the ‘Mercosul’.
-In addition, CEsA develops research on many other theoretical or applied topics related to development studies, which include globalization and economic integration.
-From the methodological point of view, the CEsA has always sought to promote a multidisciplinary approach to the phenomenon of development, and a permanent interconnection between the theoretical and applied aspects of research.
-In addition, the center focuses on the organization and expansion of research, through the acquisition of bibliography and databases, as well as through the exchange of publications with other research centers.
+In addition, CESA develops research on many other theoretical or applied topics related to development studies, which include globalization and economic integration.
+From the methodological point of view, the CESA has always sought to promote a multidisciplinary approach to the phenomenon of development, and a permanent interconnection between the theoretical and applied aspects of research.
+In addition, the centre focuses on the organization and expansion of research, through the acquisition of bibliography and databases, as well as through the exchange of publications with other research centres.